TokenBrice/blog/content/about/_index.md

 Since the beginning of my career, I've worked with startups and helped them grow their online presence by designing and enforcing strategies enabling them to harness the long-lasting exposure SEO can deliver.

+### TokenBrice.xyz

+This blog is provided in both English and French and follows a simple philosophy:

+- **Privacy-conscious**: no intrusive trackers, only a simple self-hosted analytics with Matomo.
+[Learn more](https://tokenbrice.xyz/posts/2020/hello-world/)
+- **Transparent**: this blog lives in a [GitHub repo](github.com/tokenbrice/blog/), you can follow and track all edits.
+- **Entirerely free**.
+No sponsored sposts.
+I'm the sole editor: welcome to my world.
+If you find value in my work, you can **[support the blog on the Gitcoin grants](https://gitcoin.co/grants/811/tokenbrice-shining-light-on-ethereums-defi-en-fr)**.

-Feel free to reach out to chat about Ethereum, DeFi & any other topics discussed on this blog.
+Feel free to reach out to chat about Ethereum, DeFi & any other topics discussed here.

 ### Contact Me